 Importing Illustrator files into flash

-Below are the 2012 Redeemed Credit targets for iStockphoto contributors.
+Below are the 2013-14 Redeemed Credit targets for iStock contributors.

-We are happy to announce that there is no increase in any of the RC targets over the previous year's revised targets — all redeemed credit targets for all file types will stay the same for 2012.
+There will be no changes to any of the RC targets over the previous year's targets.
+All redeemed credit targets for all file types will stay the same for 2013.

-These targets will determine your starting/minimum royalty rate for 2013.
-If you reach a new target during the remainder of 2012 you will move up to a higher royalty rate, otherwise your current rate will remain in effect until the end of the year.
+These targets will determine your starting/minimum royalty rate for 2014.
+If you reach a new target during the remainder of 2013 you will move up to the higher royalty rate, otherwise your current rate will remain in effect until the end of the year.